hrmnjt/experiments/content/about.md

-I work at ~~[@MuSigmaInc](https://twitter.com/MuSigmaInc)~~ [@MajidAlFuttaim](https://twitter.com/MajidAlFuttaim) on ~~data analytics~~, ~~backend applications~~, ~~recommendation engines~~, system programming, analytical and transactional database systems, yaml engineering and dataops.
+I work at ~~[@MuSigmaInc](https://twitter.com/MuSigmaInc)~~ [@MajidAlFuttaim](https://twitter.com/MajidAlFuttaim) on ~~data analytics~~, ~~backend applications~~, ~~recommendation engines~~, system programming, analytical and transactional database systems, editing yaml and dataops.

 I currently live in Dubai and generally found either (and not in any order)
 - programming